MicrosoftDocs/office-docs-powershell/tools/office-cmdlet-updater/README.md

        - https://docs.microsoft.com/en-us/powershell/module/spmt
 7. Run the app, type `node index` and press Enter in order to get info for all modules
 8. Run the app for a certain module, type `node index -m <TypeModuleNameHere>`, with one of the following options - teams, skype, sharepoint, whiteboard, exchange.
 In example, you should run `node index -m teams` to run the tool for Microsoft Teams
+9. Run `node index -help` to get help information about all available commands

 ## Notes
 1. The modules are installed from the PowerShell Gallery (PSGallery).